dlazesz/gitdriver/README.md

 - Added possibility to latexmk preview
 - Added possibility to download more format at once
 - Added Git and LaTeX friendly output formatting
-- Added continous updates and previews (default: 5 sec)
+- Added continous updates and previews (can be set as parameter. default: 5 sec)
-- Future plans: Python 3.x version
+- Fixed double writing in the previous version of program
+- Some performance improvements

 ## Synopsis